What’s actually inside the bottle?

 Can sniffing smelling salts cause a heart attack?

 No more than banging your knee against the coffee table on accident.

 Can you hurt yourself using it by pushing the body too far?

 Yes.
-Smelling salts will make you say “time’s up, let’s do this, LEEROOOOOOY JENNNNNNKINNNSSSS!!!” it kills doubt, fear, and worry for a short moment.
+Smelling salts will make you say “time’s up, let’s do this, LEEROYYYYYY JENNNNNNKINNNSSSS!!!”.
+It can kill doubt, fear, and worry for a short moment.
 Your brain stops thinking and just reacts.
-Then, you have a chance to act without your brain getting in the way.
-So if you’re using it before something like a trick you’ve not landed yet that you still have to think about, but are trying, or a weight you’ve never lifted on an unfamiliar exercise (high weight, bad form) you could very well indeed blow something like a shoulder, knee, or roll an ankle from the strength boost that accompanies your terrible technique.
+In which case, you have a chance to act without your brain getting in the way.
+So, if you’re using it before a trick you’re not competent at, or before lifting heavy with a new exercise, you could very well get hurt.
+You might, indeed, snap a shoulder, blow out a knee, or roll an ankle, all due to the strength boost accompanying your terrible technique.
 So…

 What’s the best way to use smelling salts for training?